anothervictimofsurvivalinstinct/pokete-web/README.md

 Mods can be written to extend Pokete.
 To load a mod, the mod has  to be placed in `mods` and mods have to be enabled in the menu.
 For an example mod see [example.py](mods/example.py).

-add your mod before building the docker image - if you already built then you need to rebuild
+add your mod before building the docker image - if you already built then you need to rebuild - ya saved your data right?

 ## Tips
 - In conversations you can very easily skip the text printing by pressing any key